Strongly stratifying ideals, Morita contexts and Hochschild homology: Introduction

 Let $\Lambda$ be an algebra with a distinguished idempotent $e$ satisfying that $\Lambda e \Lambda$ is a strongly stratifying ideal, and let $f=1-e$.
 Using the previously described tools, in Section \ref{HH of strongly str MC} we obtain the key result of this paper, that is Theorem \ref{key}: if $\Lambda$ has finite Hochschild homology, then the same holds for $e\Lambda e$ and $f\Lambda f$.
 In Section \ref{HAN}, we prove our main result: $\Lambda$ verifies Han's conjecture if and only if its subalgebra $e\Lambda e\times f\Lambda f$ does.

 We next consider algebras admitting a strongly stratifying chain, that is those algebras with an ordered complete system of orthogonal idempotents such that the successive quotients of the induced filtration by ideals are strongly stratifying in the corresponding algebra.
-This definition is modelled on the definition of a quasi-hereditary algebra, see for instance \cite{DLAB RINGEL 1989}, where a quasi-hereditary algebra is defined as an algebra admitting a heredity chain.
 We obtain the following interesting consequence of our key result Theorem \ref{key}.
 Let $\C$ be a class of algebras verifying Han's conjecture which is closed by taking quotients.
 If an algebra $\la$ admits a strongly stratifying chain $\{e_1,\dots, e_n\}$ such that all the algebras $e_i\Lambda e_i$ belong to $\C$, then Han's conjecture is true for $\la$.

-To avoid classes of algebras closed by taking quotients, we filter instead an algebra $\la$ by algebras $f\la f$ where the $f$'s are partial increasing sums of a complete system of orthogonal idempotents $\{e_1,\dots, e_n\}$.
+To avoid classes of algebras closed by taking quotients, we filter instead an algebra $\la$ by algebras $f\la f$ where the $f$'s are partial decreasing sums of a complete system of orthogonal idempotents $\{e_1,\dots, e_n\}$.
 We consider strongly co-stratifying chains, that is the $f$'s provide ideals which are strongly stratifying in the next algebra.
 We infer from Theorem \ref{key} another main result: if an algebra $\la$ admits a strongly co-stratifying chain $\{e_1,\dots, e_n\}$ such that all the algebras $e_i\Lambda e_i$ verify Han's conjecture, then Han's conjecture is true for $\la$.

 In particular if Han's conjecture is true for local algebras and if an algebra admits a primitive strongly (co-)stratifying chain, then Han's conjecture is true for this algebra.